-Or, maybe you have a piece of long-form content – a blog post or white paper, for example – that would translate well to video.
+It doesn’t need to be a podcast.
+Look toward other pieces of long-form content – a blog post or white paper, for example – that would translate well to video.

-This is a strategy I’ve talked about for Instagram Stories, but instead of chopping the content up into shorter sections, you can record and upload an entire video recording.
+This is a strategy I’ve talked about for Instagram Stories, but instead of chopping the content up into shorter sections, you can record and upload an entire video.

 National Geographic – who kills it on Instagram – used IGTV to broadcast the finale of their show “One Strange Rock.”

-Essentially, they took their TV broadcast and formatted it into a vertical format for IGTV.
-And though many brands might not have their own TV shows, they likely have a long blog, webinar, or YouTube video that can be reformatted to the new Instagram channel.
+The network took its TV broadcast and re-formatted it as a vertical video for IGTV.
+And though many brands might not have their own TV shows, they likely have some type of long-form content that can be repurposed for IGTV.

-Nash Grier, social media influencer extraordinaire, used his Twitter status to direct followers to his IGTV video.
+Brands may want to take a note from Nash Grier’s playbook.
+The social media influencer extraordinaire used his Twitter status to direct followers to his IGTV video.

-But there’s another way around this one: share your IGTV to your Story, so it takes up homepage real estate.
+Another idea is to share your IGTV video to Stories, so it takes up homepage real estate.